NikosMpountalis/React-Native-Expo-Sample/README.md

   npm i
 ```

-This will install all the necessacry dependencies.
+This will install all the necessary dependencies.

 #### After the installation is completed on your terminal you can execute: